haade-administrator/haade.fr/_posts/en/2023-06-26-installation-test-neo-wifi-matter-NAS-WR15W6-in-home-assistant.md

 ---
 guid: 73
-title: "test and installation taken neo NAS-WR15W6 Matter in Home-assistant"
+title: "Test and installation taken neo NAS-WR15W6 Matter in Home-assistant"
 description: "A first in this article we will test and integrate the Neo NAS-WR15W6 Matter protocol socket in home assistant, google Home and Tuya"
 ref: "NAS-WR15W6"
 layout: post
 author: Nico
 date: 2023-06-23 14:10
 last_modified_at:
-categories: [News, Tests, Matter]
+categories: [News, Tests, Matter, Home-Assistant]
 tags: []
 image: 'test-installation-matter-home-assistant-neo-smart-power-plug-NAS-WR15W6.png'
 toc: true